 - If you write for newspapers or magazines, you might just list your publication credits and mention that you can send .pdf copies as samples on request.

-- If a client gives you permission, you might be able to publish a .pdf or image version of your work on your website (such as for a brochure).
+- When a client gives you permission, you might be able to publish a .pdf or image version of your work on your website (such as for a brochure).

 - If you're a ghostwriter, you might just publish descriptions of the projects and offer to send samples privately (check your contract terms and make sure you didn't sign a non-disclosure agreement that would prevent you from discussing that relationship).